Why you should make yourself a reusable coffee filter

 What you need

-Fold the fabric with using one of the sides of the filter as the fold.
-Then, use pin needles to hold the folded fabric in place.
+Fold the fabric together at the folding line.
+Then use pin or paper clips to hold the folded fabric in place.

-Use the scissors to cut the marked outline of the filter (all while keeping the one folded side intact).
+Use the scissors to cut the outline of the coffee filter.

-Sew both fabrics together along the bottom.
-When you arrive at the corner, lift the sewing foot, turn the fabric, then sew the side.
+Finish the filter by sewing the sides and bottom together.
+Start sewing at the bottom next to the fold.
+When you arrive at the corner, lift the sewing foot, pivot the fabric, then sew the rest.